 Let’ encourage the new generations to listen to their emotions and they will transform into compassionate and loving people.

 Let us teach our children to develop a relationship with themselves in which they listen to their guts and heart, in addition to their heads, in which they can recognize what they need and want, not only what is expected of them.
-In this way, they will be able to share from their greatness, from their full potential, instead of shrinking to conform to our expectations.
+In this way, they will be able to share from their greatness, instead of shrinking to conform to our expectations.